Drug Driving & Cannabis

-Positive results may be obtained by consumption of non-psychoactive substances, such as Hemp Seed Oil and some forms of Vitamin B. Some illnesses can also cause reactions in the body that may produce similar metabolites to THC.
+Positive results may be obtained by consumption of non-psychoactive substances, such as Hemp Seed Oil and some forms of Vitamin B. Some conditions can also cause reactions in the body that may produce similar metabolites to THC.
 M.A.J.
 Law has found the most common cause of false possible results to arise out of human error.
-Labelling errors, inadequate training, staff fatigue and boredom are also capable of producing a false positive result.
+Labelling errors, inadequate training, staff fatigue and all reasons given by laboratories in cases involving false positive readings.

 Passive Smoking – Cannabis

 Secondhand exposure to cannabis smoke can produce positive drug tests.
 A variety of studies over recent years have documented the extent of secondhand cannabis smoke exposure and the likelihood of producing positive drug tests.
 A study conducted by Edward J. Cone found that blood concentration levels of THC could rise to 7 micrograms even after a short period of exposure to secondhand cannabis in a non-ventilated environment (the legal limit being 2 micrograms).
 These results could increase if the person inhaling the passive smoke was a ‘non-smoker’ of cannabis.

 It is important to note that passive-smoking of cannabis is not a defence.
 It could only amount to a ‘special reason’.
 This is because cannabis would be present in your system above the prescribed limit of 2 micrograms (you’re therefore ‘guilty’ of driving whilst over the prescribed limit – assuming no other defences apply).
 If argued successfully, it could result in you avoiding a ban.
 If you would like more information about passive-smoking in excess specified drug cases, please call to speak to a member of our team.